 Alzheimer’s causes nerve cells to die and also part of the brain tissue to destroy.
-When the disease progresses and the patient’s condition gets worse, the brain tissue shrinks, and the areas that contain cerebrospinal fluid becomes larger.
+When the disease progresses and the patient’s condition gets worse, the brain tissue shrinks, and the areas that contain cerebrospinal fluid become larger.
 This damage affects memory, speech, and cognition.

-Can Diet help to Alzheimer’s?
+Can Diet help Alzheimer’s?